FenixAlliance/ABS.Docs/Fundamentals/Hosting/Hosting-on-IIS.md

 **Warning**

 Top-level wildcard bindings (http://*:80/ and http://+:80) should not be used.
 Top-level wildcard bindings can open up your app to security vulnerabilities.
 This applies to both strong and weak wildcards.
 Use explicit hostnames rather than wildcards.
 Subdomain wildcard binding (for example, *.mysub.com) doesn't have this security risk if you control the entire parent domain (as opposed to *.com, which is vulnerable).

-See rfc7230 section-5.4 for more information.
+### Clone the Alliance Business Suite Distributable

+The best way to manage the Alliance Business Suite Update Flow is to clone the Alliance Business Suite to the publish directory using Git.

+1. Navigate to the Publish Directory, make sure is empty, and open a CLI into it.
+1. Run the following command: `git clone https://github.com/fenixalliance/abs.bin .`

+### Browse the website
+The app is accessible in a browser after it receives the first request.
+Make a request to the app at the endpoint binding that you established in IIS Manager for the site.